Windermere wins $1.5M award in lawsuit brought by former brokers

 In a statement, Deville said they were “obviously disappointed” with the jury’s decision to award Windermere money and hinted at a possible appeal.

-“We’ve said all along, that regardless of the final outcome, we are already victorious.
+“We’ve said all along that regardless of the final outcome, we are already victorious.
 We won the day we broke away from the Windermere franchise model and became Bennion Deville Homes” Deville said, noting the firm has grown to over 1,000 agents since breaking ties with Windermere.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.